diegorojasucv/argentine-exchange-rates-elt/README.md

 ## Data Pipeline
 ### 🏦Source

-For all sources, we use the Python Source to fetch data from the API using a Python script.
+For all sources, Python code was used to fetch data from APIs.

 - **raw_bcra_indicators**: The official exchange rates (wholesale and retailer) were extracted using the Central Bank of Argentina's [API](https://www.bcra.gob.ar/BCRAyVos/catalogo-de-APIs-banco-central.asp).
 - **Criptoya API**: This [API](https://criptoya.com/api) provided the crypto dollar (USDT), MEP (Electronic Payment Market), savings dollar, tourist dollar, and blue dollar (or black market).
 Two different endpoints were used: